RobbingDaHood/my_little_rpg/README.md

 1. printf "State" | ncat -C localhost 1337 | jq .
 2. printf "Move 0" | ncat -C localhost 1337
 3. printf "Help" | ncat -C localhost 1337

+# Some more about Command line interface games

+When all the input and output happens through the command line then you can:
+1. Use all the command line tools you have.
+2. Organize the output from the game as you like.
+3. Save the output data to files in whatever order you like.
+4. You can automate anything you like.
+Even create a fully autonomus AI if that is what you want.
+5. Open scripts in multiple terminals both for automation and visuals.
+6. You can treat the game as a backend and add any frontend you please.

+Command line games give you a lot of freedom.

+## This is not a text based games
+Text based game wiki: https://en.wikipedia.org/wiki/Text-based_game

+The main difference is that text based games locks you into text based UI; You cannot use any CLI tools (at least not directly) on top of it, like with a CLI game.